 Previous Post: From La Paz to Copacabana and the Shores of Lago Titicaca

-6:30 a.m. and we were all at breakfast; we left the Hotel Rosario about an hour later.
-Our destination – Isla del Sol and the Ecolodge La Estancia.
-Most visitors to the island that figures so prominently in Inca myth will take a boat from Copacabana itself for a day tour while a few will stay overnight on the island and return to Copacabana the next day in the afternoon.
+6:30 a.m., and we were all at breakfast; we left the Hotel Rosario about an hour later.
+Our destination was Isla del Sol and the Ecolodge La Estancia.
+Most visitors to the island that figures so prominently in Inca myth will take a boat from Copacabana itself for a day tour, while a few will stay overnight on the island and return to Copacabana the next day in the afternoon.

-A boat would be waiting there to take us across to the island.
-From there it is a 3.5 kilometre boat ride to Yumani harbour.
+A boat was waiting there to take us across to the island.
+From there, it is a 3.5-kilometer boat ride to Yumani harbour.

 A tip to those planning to stay overnight on Isla del Sol: if you have lots of luggage, it would be best if you did not bring all of it along.
 If you can’t carry it yourself, leave it behind, taking just what you need for an overnight stay.
 The rest can be stored in the hotel at Copacabana where you spent the previous night.

 I watched an elderly German couple arrive at the Ecolodge with perhaps 40 kilograms of stuff each and then saw the poor donkeys who had hauled their rigid and heavy suitcases up the steep path from the shore.
 The couple was understandably winded after their hike up the hill.
 I felt for the donkeys.